 But one advantage of making it like this is that you can choose if and how to dilute it each time for each different recipe.

 In order to make the concentrated pesto, I used olive oil and then I added the juice of half a lemon and a dash of soy sauce.

 There are a few options, and I recommend tasting the sauce before adding the extra ingredients to suit your preferences.
 If you add lemon juice, remember the flavour will mellow & blend in with the sauce when left to infuse.

-Extra Ingredients to Add to Concentrated Pesto
+Optional Ingredients for Concentrated Pesto

 - You can add more olive oil to moisten it.